 Winter Programming at the Cleveland Metroparks

 Learn tracking and wilderness skills in one of many "101" classes.
-Drop by a Nature Center to see Owls, Turtles and othercreatures or ask experts questions.
+Drop by one of the Nature Centers to ask experts questions as well as see owls, turtles and other creatures.
 Try your feet at snowshoeing, go for a hike with hot cocoa, or settle in for a fireside concert.
 All of this, plus the chilly splendor of the Emerald Necklace await you at the Metroparks this winter.

 It's surprising to learn that a museum that contains a permanent collection boasting Picasso, Monet, van Gogh and Warhol would be completely free and open to the public.
 Then again, Cleveland's a pretty surprising place.
 Check out the internationally recognized museum in University Circle at zero charge to you.